muhammadnawzad/kebabkhana/README.md

 To install Kebabkhana, follow these steps:

+1. Intsall the Crystal Language & Marten Framework by following the instructions on the respective websites.
-1. Clone the repository and navigate to the project directory.
+2. Clone the repository and navigate to the project directory.
-2. Install the required dependencies by running `shards install`.
+3. Install the required dependencies by running `shards install`.
-3. Start the PostgreSQL database by running `docker-compose up -d`. (make sure to create a `.env` file with the required environment variables, and a development database).
+4. Start the PostgreSQL database by running `docker-compose up -d`. (make sure to create a `.env` file with the required environment variables, and a development database).
-4. Run the database migrations by running `marten migrate`.
+5. Run the database migrations by running `marten migrate`.
-5. Start the application by running `marten serve`.
+6. Start the application by running `marten serve`.

 ## Deployment